iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Deprecations in @itwin/core-transformer package

-[IModelTransformer.skipElement]($transformer) and [IModelTransformer.processDeferredElements]($transformer) have been deprecated, as the transformer no longer "defers" elements until all of its references have been transformed.
+The beta transformer API functions [IModelTransformer.skipElement]($transformer) and [IModelTransformer.processDeferredElements]($transformer) have been deprecated, as the transformer no longer "defers" elements until all of its references have been transformed.
 These now have no effect, since no elements will be deferred, and elements will always be transformed, so skipping them to transform them later is not necessary.